hashicorp-services/tfm/site/docs/commands/core.md

   tfm core [command]

 Available Commands:
-  cleanup           Removes up all cloned repositories from the github_repos_clone_path. clone             Clone VCS repositories containing terraform code. create-workspaces Create TFE/TFC workspaces for each cloned repo in the clone_repos_path that contains a pulled_terraform.tfstate file. getstate          Initialize and get state from terraform repos in the clone_repos_path.
+  cleanup           Removes up all cloned repositories from the clone_repos_path. clone             Clone VCS repositories containing terraform code. create-workspaces Create TFE/TFC workspaces for each cloned repo in the clone_repos_path that contains a pulled_terraform.tfstate file. getstate          Initialize and get state from terraform repos in the clone_repos_path.